zigomir/logend/README.md

-# Proxio
+# Proxio...no more, now only auth service without f*****g.io

 ## What the hell is this?

-Node proxy server with Facebook and Google OAuth.

-Server will proxy all calls to `API_HOST` + `API_PATH` specified.

-I made it so I can build backend however I want to.

-## Why name it so predictable/stupid?

-Trying to spend my imagination on more important things in life.
+Facebook and Google OAuth service.
+You redirect your browser to `/auth/facebook` or `/auth/google`, service will try to log you in (find you) in your API and will redirect you back to your client with user token and user id you want to have in client to access REST API.

 ## Assumptions